 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

-1. Compare brokers with access to US stocks
+1. Compare online share trading platforms with access to US stocks

 3. Fund your account by transferring money from your bank account

-4. Search and select the shares you want to invest in and start trading
+4. Search for and select the shares you want to invest in and start trading.

 There are many reasons for New Zealand investors to own stocks listed in the US.
-The New York Stock Exchange and the NASDAQ, both based in New York, are the two largest stock exchanges in the world in terms of market capitalisation, offering some of the most lucrative opportunities in the world.
+The New York Stock Exchange and the NASDAQ, both based in New York, are the two largest stock exchanges in the world in terms of market capitalisation, offering access to a diverse range of companies.

-You can invest in international stocks through a select range of trading apps, full service brokers, online share trading platforms and exchange traded funds.
+You can invest in US shares through a broker or via an online share trading platform that provides access to US markets.
 However, not all of the options provided in New Zealand offer a US share trading feature.
-Before signing up to a new account or a broker, it’s important to check which countries are on the books and what the associated fees are.
+Before signing up to a new account or a broker, it’s essential to check which countries are on the books and what the associated fees are.

-There are a growing number of New Zealand share trading platforms offer access to international stock exchanges.
+There is a growing number of New Zealand share trading platforms that offer access to international stock exchanges.
 Some platforms offer international accounts that are separate to their New Zealand trading accounts, while others are fully integrated on the one platform.

 Make sure that you take the following features and questions into consideration when comparing the benefits of USA share trading sites:

 Just like any other type of investing, buying and selling US stocks comes with a range of risks attached.
 The biggest issue to be aware of is the potential to lose some or all of your investment, but there are other specific risks when trading US shares.

 One of the key risks to be aware of is that you may not have the same level of knowledge and expertise as you have when trading NZX shares.
 Investing in an area, industry or country which you know little about is always risky, so it pays to make sure you know what you’re getting yourself into.